 Here is the new puppy checklist for grooming.
 You will need more items as your puppy grows.

 Thinking ahead, make sure you get a nail clipper set that will cut a large adult dog’s nails, in addition to your puppy’s nails.

 Shampoo needs to be gentle and made for puppies.
 Just like baby shampoo, puppy shampoo should not hurt your pup’s eyes.

-Oatmeal helps soothe a Weimaraner’s sensitive skin.
+Oatmeal in a conditioner helps soothe a Weimaraner’s sensitive skin.

 Checklist For Puppy Safety